Dumbbell Rear Delt Fly: How To Do, Muscle Worked, Tips

 • Focus on squeezing your shoulder blades together at the peak of the movement to activate your rear deltoid muscles.

-• Perform the exercise in a slow and controlled manner, emphasizing the eccentric (lowering) phase.
+• Do the exercise slowly and carefully and focus on the eccentric (lowering) phase.

 • Exhale as you pull your arms back, and inhale as you come back.
 During the exercise, keep your breathing steady.